vuestorefront/storefront-ui/apps/docs/components/components/scrollable.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: Scrollable is a scrollable list with pseudo-pagination.
 ---
 # Scrollable

-Scrollable is a scrollable list with pseudo-pagination.
+{{ $frontmatter.description }}

+<Generate />

+## Notes

 NOTE: Some of the mobile browsers (e.g. iOS Safari) will hide scrollbar even when `scrollbar` prop is set to `auto`, `always`.
 Make sure that your website is prepared for such case.

-<Generate />

 ## Props

 | Prop name     | Type                  | Default value | Possible values             |